Lemelson-MIT Student Prize

 - National media campaign and exposure to investment and business communities

-- A trip to MIT for an award celebration in June 2019
+- A paid trip to an award celebration in June 2021

-- Individual Graduate Prize: Individual graduate students must have tested prototypes of at least two inventions to be eligible for the competition.
+- An individual graduate student with at least two inventions with tested prototypes.
 Graduate students should choose a primary invention from their portfolio and apply to the prize category that best fits their primary invention.
-Their second and any additional (if applicable) inventions do not need to be in the same field as the primary invention.
+Their second and any additional (if applicable) inventions do not need to be in the same category as the primary invention.
 There is no graduate student team prize.

-2019 Lemelson-MIT Student Prize winners are required to attend EurekaFest at MIT June 19-21, 2019.
+2021 Lemelson-MIT Student Prize winners are required to attend EurekaFest in mid-to-late June 2021 (dates TBD).
 For undergraduate team winners, at least one team member must attend.
-Domestic airfare and local hotel will be covered for all winners.
-EurekaFest is a unique, inspiring opportunity for winners to interact with one another and Lemelson-MIT InvenTeams.
+Attendance at EurekaFest is at the Lemelson-MIT Program’s expense.
+EurekaFest is a unique, inspiring opportunity for winners to interact with one another and the Lemelson-MIT high school InvenTeams.

 Selection Process & Key Dates

-All eligible applicants who meet the Initial Application criteria will be invited via email to submit the Category Application.
-All Category Application materials, including the faculty recommendation letter, must be received no later than October 19, 2018.
+All eligible applicants who meet the Initial Application criteria will be invited via email to complete the Category Application.
+All Category Application materials, including the faculty recommendation letter, must be received no later than October 16, 2020.

 A small number of graduate and undergraduate team applicants will be notified by December 17, 2020 if they are advanced as finalists in each category.
-If selected as a finalist, applicants are required to submit additional materials due on January 16, 2019.
-See Finalist Application details on page 6.
-Winners will be notified in late February 2019 and a public announcement will occur in late April 2019.
-Awards will be made at EurekaFest, held June 19-21, 2019 at MIT (winners required to attend; for undergraduate teams, at least one team member must attend).
+If selected as a finalist, applicants are required to submit additional materials due by January 13, 2021.
+See the Application Guidelines for Finalists dropdown below for more details.
+Winners will be notified in late February 2021 and a public announcement will occur in late April 2021.
+Awards will be made at EurekaFest, held in mid-to-late June 2021 (winners are required to attend; for undergraduate teams, at least one team member must attend).
 Attendance at EurekaFest is at the Lemelson-MIT Program’s expense.

-Note: the dates listed above and on the below dropdowns are subject to change.
+Note: the dates listed above and below are subject to change

 As a courtesy to the distinguished individuals who volunteer their time to help make the Student Prize possible, we ask that you strictly observe all of the guidelines for submission.
 Please note, applications that do not follow instructions will be disqualified from consideration.
 Thank you in advance for your cooperation.

-Once a SlideRoom account is created, applicants will complete the Initial Application online by Friday, September 25, 2020 at 11:59pm ET.
+Once a SurveyMonkey Apply account is created, applicants must complete the Initial Application online by Friday, September 25, 2020 at 11:59pm ET.